thazhemadam/OGCNN/README.md

 This work was primarily done by Rishikesh Magar,Mohammadreza Karamad and Yuting Shi and was advised by Prof. Amir Barati Farimani, CMU

-## License

-OGCNN is released under the MIT License.